-Article, March 28, 2017: Flint’s lead water pipes to be replaced under proposed settlement in federal safe drinking water case
+Read the March 28, 2017 article: Flint’s lead water pipes to be replaced under proposed settlement in federal safe drinking water case

-Press release, Dec.
-16, 2016: Sixth Circuit denies State's request to halt Flint safe drinking water ruling
+Read the Dec.
+16, 2016 press release: Sixth Circuit denies State's request to halt Flint safe drinking water ruling

-Press release, Nov.
-11, 2016: Major legal win for water crisis victims as federal court orders bottled water delivery to Flint residents
+Read the Nov.
+11, 2016 press release: Major legal win for water crisis victims as federal court orders bottled water delivery to Flint residents

-Press release, July 8, 2016: Federal court rejects motion to dismiss Flint safe drinking water lawsuit
+Read the July 8, 2016 press release: Federal court rejects motion to dismiss Flint safe drinking water lawsuit

-Article, June 9, 2016: Concerned pastors for Social Action v.
+Read the June 9, 2016 article: Concerned pastors for Social Action v.
 Khouri: Safe water for Flint

-Article, March 24, 2016: Groups ask federal court to order home water delivery in Flint, as tap water remains unsafe
+Read the March 24, 2016 article: Groups ask federal court to order home water delivery in Flint, as tap water remains unsafe

-Press release, Nov.
-16, 2015: ACLU, Flint residents to sue City, State over lead in drinking water
+Read the Nov.
+16, 2015 press release: ACLU, Flint residents to sue City, State over lead in drinking water

 Read our Fall 2018 Legal Docket.